stitchdata/docs/_destinations/microsoft-azure/setup/connecting-microsoft-azure.md

              ![Start and end dates for Shared Access Signature generation in Microsoft Azure settings]({{ site.baseurl }}/images/destinations/microsoft-azure-sas-time-period.png)

              To reduce the likelihood of replication interruption, we recommend setting the expiration date well into the future.
-          6. **IP ADDRESSES** - [TODO] - Right now this field only accepts a single IP address or a range.
-          7. In the **Allowed protocols** section, select **HTTPS only**.
+          6. In the **Allowed protocols** section, select **HTTPS only**.
-          8. For the **Signing key**, select the name of the key you want to use. **Note**: Stitch doesn't require the use of a specific key.
+          7. For the **Signing key**, select the name of the key you want to use. **Note**: Stitch doesn't require the use of a specific key.
-          9. When finished, click the **Generate SAS and connection string** button.
+          8. When finished, click the **Generate SAS and connection string** button.

-          10. A handful of fields will appear below the button.
+          9. A handful of fields will appear below the button.
 Locate the **Blob service SAS URL** field:

               ![The Blob Service SAS URL field, highlighted]({{ site.baseurl }}/images/destinations/microsoft-azure-blob-service-sas-url.png)

-          11. Copy the URL to somewhere handy - you'll need it to complete the setup.
+          10. Copy the URL to somewhere handy - you'll need it to complete the setup.

       - title: "Retrieve your storage access key"
         anchor: "retrieve-storage-access-key"